KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 (A regression-test network is a useful tool for rapid trial and testing.
 Please reach out to our team if you are curious to implement this tool in your workflow and are unfamiliar with how it is done.)

+#### :pushpin: Examples:

-> Using regtest as a runtime parameter:
+Using regtest as a runtime parameter:

 ```
 komodod -ac_name=TEST -regtest
 ```

-> Using regtest as a default value in the coin's .conf file:
+Using regtest as a default value in the coin's .conf file:

 ```
 regtest=0